inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

-The syllabus is a learning plan for the workshop material that includes basic competencies, indicators, core material, learning activity, assessment, allocation of time, and learning resources.
+The syllabus is a learning plan for the workshop material that includes basic competencies, indicators, core material, learning activity, assessment, allocation of time and learning resources.
 The syllabus is based on the structure of the program and allocation of a predetermined time.